 let’s look at our second example below.

-The above chart shows how Doji candlestick pattern can be relied on to identify trend retracements and reversal when a trend has been moving in one direction for a long time as marked on the chart as Doji 1-4.
+The below chart shows how Doji candlestick pattern can be relied on to identify trend retracements and reversal when a trend has been moving in one direction for a long time as marked on the chart as Doji 1-4.

 For example, a Doji in an uptrend followed by a big bearish candlestick is a good signal that the buyers are losing control of the market to the sellers.

 A doji candlestick pattern is more meaningful when it appears on levels of support and resistance than when in the middle of a trend.